 We are always interested in doing outreach for students of any age.
 We have plenty of demonstrations about various parts of physics.
 We also can do more specific demonstrations - solar cells and Beakman motors are two examples below.
-In 2010 we received the Volunteer Recognition Award from RPI for our involvement in Outreach.
-If you are interested in having us give a presentation, please email Ryan Roussel.
+In 2010 we received the Volunteer Recognition Award from RPI for our involvement in outreach.
+If you are interested in having us give a presentation, please contact us.

 Previous Outreach Activities